cerner/terra-toolkit/packages/terra-aggregate-translations/UpgradeGuide.md

 # Terra Aggregate Translations

+## Changes from version 2 to version 3

+terra-aggregate-translations has drop the support of react-intl versions below 5. projects consuming terra-aggregate-translations version 3 should use React Intl version >= 5.
+Follow the upgrade guide of react-intl v5 to know more about the breaking changes : https://formatjs.io/docs/react-intl/upgrade-guide-5x

-## Changes from version 3 to version 4
+## Changes from version 1 to version 2

 ### Project Name Updated with @cerner Scope